-Mandarin is a Chinese language spoken by close to one billion people in the world and it’s the single most spoken first language in existence.
+Mandarin is a Chinese language spoken by close to one billion people in the world and it's the single most spoken first language in existence.
 (Even though it isn't spoken by everyone in China.)

 It originally came from Northern China, but has since become the foundation for the "Standard Chinese" spoken in Beijing.
 Despite Mandarin being considered a single language there are actually dialects that aren't mutually intelligible across China.